penske-media-corp/pmc-vvv/README.md

       you have something set up that you cannot part with.

 ## Miscellaneous Issues
+### 03/11/2021
+Error: During `vagrant up --provision` encountered `default: sudo: unable to execute /usr/local/bin/wp: Permission denied`.
+Upon SSHing into Vagrant (`vagrant ssh`) noted with `ls -al /usr/local/bin/wp` that this wp-cli script was owned by `root` and within the group `root`.

+Fix: While SSH'd into Vagrant, delete wp-cli with `rm /usr/local/bin/wp` then provision again.
+Afterwards, wp-cli was properly owned by `vagrant` user and within the `www-data` group.

 ### 12/17/2020
 Error: `git@github.com: Permission denied (publickey).fatal: Could not read from remote repository.` during provision pmc utilities (found in provisioner-utility-soucre-pmc.log)